In search of Ralph Morin

 The majority of moated sites served as prestigious aristocratic or seigneurial residences, with the moat acting as a status symbol rather than a means of military defence.
 Moated sites reached a peak of popularity between the mid 13th and 14th centuries.

 Ralph with Gilbert Morin occur in 1189-90 in Buckinghamshire and Bedfordshire; as does another Yorkshire tenant of the Archbishop's, William Morin, who possibly may have been Robert's son.
 Ralph Morin the younger was the father-in-law of John de Pabenham.
 In 1232 Simon de Blosseville acknowledged the right of Sir Ralph Morin to 4 hides of land in Harrold Bedfordshire.
 The Morin family had at this time been established in the parish for some years, for as early as 1194 Ralph Morin paid the sheriff 62s.
 1d. for a half fee here.
 Between 1202 and 1235 Ralph Morin was engaged in various suits concerning small portions of land, and in 1235 was acknowledged to hold two knights' fees in Harrold.
 Sir Ralph Morin, the younger and John his son-in-law obtained a charter of free warren in their demesne lands in 1253 and in 1271–2 they were accused of unjustly distraining Hugh Gobion and Maud his wife, free tenants in Harrold.
+It is thought he probably died in 1254 but this would put other dates such as the charter of free warren into question.

 The daughter of Sir Ralph Morin, named Niomi or possibly Phillipa married John de Pabenham in 1246 and this continued the family's local land holding tradition.
 Their descendants through the Pabenhams and Cheneys included three wives of King Henry VIII (Anne Boleyn, Jane Seymour and Catherine Howard), the first Queen Elizabeth and her younger brother, King Edward VI.
 The common ancestor of these five people was Elizabeth Cheney (Sir Ralph Morin's 5th great grand-daughter).
 She married Frederick Tilney then John de Saye.
 Thus within 10 generations the descendants of de Morin family of Harrold had moved from country squires to monarchs of the realm.